rodekruis/DEH-Admin-Manual/README.md

 >9.
 Removing Email configuration settings (Administration>Outbound Emails).
 Removing this will stop the email notifications to users and password reset emails.
 >10.
 Removing all other users (and admins) so that no one has access anymore.
 >12.
 Remove the API role or API user called automatic-system-deh (Administration>Roles and Administration>API Users).
 This will break the connection between Twilio Flex and EspoCRM and no data will be transferred anymore.
+>13.
+It is not allowed to make fields required in the DehContact, DehInteraction, DehMessage and DehCall entity.
+Why?
+Because records in these entities will be created automatically via the system and it does values of required fields and the record creation/popup will therefore fail.
+You can make fields required within the entity DehCase.

 >[!NOTE]